dangh/UdacityDownloader/README.md

 [**Udacity**](http://www.udacity.com) provides great free courses but the download package is only 480p and does not include exercise.
 So I create this app to help garthering all the course's videos include exercise lecture/answer videos.

-After fetched course info from Udacity, you can pass a single video or a full lesson/course to [**Internet download Manager**](http://www.internetdownloadmanager.com) to download.
+After fetched course info from Udacity, you can pass a single video or a full lesson/course to [**Internet Download Manager**](http://www.internetdownloadmanager.com) to download.
 If you want to download the whole course, the videos will be categorized into lesson folders.

 Screenshot: